LeVieuxSinge/CodingExperiments/LivingTypo/README.md

 ![Program Layout](./assets/images/program_layout.PNG)

-_Fun Fact : The sentences look like incomprehensible Star Wars dialogues or, in a more human view, ritual sayings from native people or when trying to chase paranormal entities._
+_Fun Fact : The sentences look like incomprehensible Star Wars dialogues or, in a more human view, ritual sayings from native people or when interacting with paranormal entities._

 ---